BrandonNivin/Crocodile-Classification/README.md

 Steps

+- Download the .ipynb file and .csv dataset file
 - Open the .ipynb file in Google Colab
+- Save the dataset to Google Drive (Optional, check next step)
-- Upload the dataset or mount Google Drive where you have already saved the dataset
+- Upload the dataset from your local files or mount Google Drive where you have already saved the dataset
 - Make sure the dataset path matches file location
 - Run all cells in the notebook